 Freelancing means you get great at managing multiple clients and projects.
 You can only do this if your clients understand how the business to contractor relationship works.

-Engaging a freelancer or even paying for freelance services doesn’t mean that you get to monopolise their phone, email inbox and timetable.
+Engaging an experienced freelancer doesn’t mean you get to monopolise their phone, email inbox and timetable.
 If you are gaining assistance for a project or a set number of hours per day, recognise the limitations.

 If you have someone on salary, you can ask them to work back.
 You can throw an emergency at them.
 You can do this because you recognise time in lieu and you pay them benefits such as a regular salary, benefits, taxation, super and so on.